-Mandela Barnes said in 2018 that he believes “reducing prison populations is now sexy,” video shows.
+Mandela Barnes, who announced on December 2, 2025, that he is running for Wisconsin governor, once said that he believes “reducing prison populations is now sexy,” video shows.

-To those families – whose loved ones were stabbed, strangled, raped, bludgeoned, and shot – reducing the state prison population is anything but “sexy.”
-The paroles have caused deep trauma.
+To those families – whose loved ones were stabbed, strangled, raped, bludgeoned, and shot – reducing the state prison population was anything but “sexy.”
+The paroles caused deep trauma.

 Barnes has repeatedly advocated for cutting the state’s prison population in half, eliminating cash bail and other progressive criminal justice reforms.